 Jesus knew who He was speaking to and used examples that were at His audience’s level.
-With the crowds He spoke parables using examples that they saw everyday.
+With the crowds, He spoke parables using examples that they saw every day.
 Yeast in flour, marriage feasts, and sowing crops are examples of things He used in parables to illustrate the Kingdom of God.
 His parables could be taken on multiple levels of understanding but I think the meanings were always hidden because Jesus wanted people to ask questions.
-Isaiah had talked about this fact when he said that they would be “ever hearing but never understanding”; just because you enjoy a story does not mean that you understand the symbolisms and metaphors that are written into it by the author.
-With the leaders His meanings were still veiled but they knew when he was talking about them; the example here is the Good Shepherd vs. the hired help.
+Isaiah had talked about this fact when he said that they would be “ever hearing but never understanding”; just because you enjoy a story does not mean that you understand the symbolism and metaphors that are written into it by the author.
+With the leaders, His meanings were still veiled but they knew when he was talking about them; the example here is the Good Shepherd vs. the hired help.

 The picture was taken at Houston Baptist University.